 Arts, Culture and Entertinment

-Urbana is home to the Krannert Center for the Performing Arts, Station Theater, Cinema Gallery, Heartland Gallery, Amara Yoga and Arts, and International Galleries.
+Urbana is home to the Krannert Center for the Performing Arts, Station Theater, Cinema Gallery, Heartland Gallery, Amara Yoga and Arts, the Gilbert Gallery and International Galleries.
 Every year, downtown galleries and businesses open their doors to a community-wide Boneyard Arts Festival.
 The City of Urbana has established a Public Arts Program to promote and facilitate the development and expansion of public arts in Urbana.
 Urbana also is home to a unique variety of music and entertainment venues including the Canopy Club, Iron Post, Station Theater, Urbana Independent Media Center, Rosebowl, Crane Alley, Bunny's Tavern, and more!

 Urbana's walkable downtown features more than a dozen, high-quality, locally owned restaurants and taverns, including restaurants offering Thai, Indian and Korean food as well as barbeque and gourmet pizza.
-Popular spots include Mirabelle Bakery, Common Ground Food Co-op and Heel to Toe shoe store.
+Popular spots include Rick's Bakery, Common Ground Food Co-op and Heel to Toe shoe store.
 The Urbana Free Library, Lincoln Square Mall and the new city park along the Boneyard Creek all are part of the downtown fabric.

 The Farmer's Market or Market at the Square occurs in downtown Urbana every Saturday from mid-May through mid-November, with over 130 vendors and over 127,000 visitors each season.
 Market at the Square offers fresh produce, meat, dairy, wine, and cheese along with arts, crafts and food trucks!